edwinb/Blodwen/Notes/implementation-notes.md

 Unbound Implicits
 -----------------
 Any name beginning with a lower case letter is considered an unbound implicit.
-They are elaborated as holes, which may depend on whatever is in the environment when they first appear, and after elaboration they are converted to an implicit pi binding, with multiplicity 0.
+They are elaborated as holes, which may depend on the initial environment of the elaboration, and after elaboration they are converted to an implicit pi binding, with multiplicity 0.
 So, for example:

 map : {f : _} -> (a -> b) -> f a -> f b
 becomes